akermu/emacs-libvterm/README.md

 to work (see,
 [#216](https://github.com/akermu/emacs-libvterm/issues/216#issuecomment-575934593)).

-Pull requests to improve support for Ubuntu are welcome (e.g., simplyfing the installation).
+Pull requests to improve support for Ubuntu are welcome (e.g., simplifying the installation).

 Some releases of Ubuntu (e.g., 18.04) ship with a old version of libvterm that